Rethinking the future of global health

 "As chief executive of Wellcome, one of the world’s largest philanthropies to advance science for health, I recognise we have played a role in shaping that system in the past.
 As well as increasing our global investments in health research, we are committed to supporting a radical rethinking of the global health architecture for the future."

-In the coming months, we plan to bring together governments, international organisations and civil society to discuss what a new global health system should look like.
+We're bringing together governments, international organisations and civil society to discuss what a new global health system should look like.

 Get the latest updates on these important discussions and any progress we make through our newsletter, Healthier Futures.